mesosphere/marathon-ui/coding-guidelines/coding-guidelines.md

 });
 ```

-## Whitespace
-Rules:
-- No Trailing spaces should be used at the end of a line.
-- No multiple Blank lines.

 ## Functions
 Rules:
-  - Function blocks should have a space before the definition.
+  - Function blocks must have a space before the definition.
-  - Function should have a space before the opening parentheses.
+  - Function must have a space before the opening parenthesis.
-  - Named Functions should not have a space before the opening function parentheses.
+  - Named functions must not have a space before the opening function brackets.
   - Functions can be on a single line.
+    - If they are there must be a whitespace inside the curly brackets.
-  - Anonymous Functions need to have a space before the opening function parentheses.
+  - Anonymous functions need to have a space before the opening function bracket.
+  - Arrow functions
+    - can be on a single line.
+    - must omit the parameter brackets if only one parameter is present.
+    - must omit curly brackets if only one statement is given.
-  - Arrow functions do have the same constraints
+    - must have whitespace around the parameter definition

 Examples:
 ```JS